couchbaselabs/ToDoLite-Android/tutorial.md

 ### STEP 1: Create a database

 Make sure you are on branch `workshop/initial_state`.
-Right now the App is not compiling.
+Within Terminal, type in: 'git checkout workshop/initial_state' Right now the App is not compiling.
 This is normal and you just need to initialize the Database.

 Within Android Studio, open `Application.java` under ToDoLite-Android/ToDoLite/src/main/java/com/couchbase/todolite/Application.java
 ![][image-20]